 Step 1: Create a Substitute Plan Template

 You can either create your own substitute plan template or download mine, which is part of my emergency sub plans.

 - Open a word processing program on your computer.

 - Use the table tool to make severals rows (you can add as many as you need) and four columns.

 - Label the columns as: Time, Subject, Details, & Notes.

 Step 2: Fill out your Template for the Longest Day in Your Schedule

-Start with your longest day… You know the one you dread because you have little or no prep and don’t have a second to breath (or pee) because you are with the children from the moment they arrive until their sweet little selves board the bus to go home.
+Start with your longest day… You know the one you dread because you have little or no prep and don’t have a second to breathe (or pee) because you are with the children from the moment they arrive until their sweet little selves board the bus to go home.
 Yes, that one.

 - Save the document on your computer as “Sub Plans for a (insert the day of the week).”